TareqK/Compiler-Construction-Course/Notes/lexicalAnalysis.markdown

 The Question remains: How do we build an algorithm to recognize(accept) strings whose languages are regular languages?

-### Finite State Automata
+### Finite State Automata(FSA)

-As Stated above, Tokens in source codes are strings of regular languages.
+Tokens in source codes are strings of regular languages.
 The algorithm that recognises these strings is called the **Finite State Automata** or the **Finite State Machine** or the **Finite State System**.
 The Finite State Automata contains :

-a.
-A Set of states.
+1. A Set of states.
-b.
-Transitions between states.
+2. Transitions between states.
-c.
-Input string to be examined.
+3. Input string to be examined.

 Given that we have this Finite State Automata(FSA) :